karimarous/Getting_started_with_Terraform_and_AWS_FR/lab10/README.md

 # 1. Deploy nginx server

-1.1 Go to AWS and create a key pair with your name.
-In my case, I have created a key pair called "karim"
+1.1 Go to AWS and create a key pair with **your_name**.
+In my case, I have created a key pair called **karim**

-1.2 Download "karim.pem" key pair and put in the root directory of the project
+1.2 When the key pair is downloaded copy it and put it in the root directory of the project

-1.3 Replace the code that exist in main.tf with the following code
+1.3 Replace the code that exist in **main.tf** with the following code
 ```
 data "aws_ami" "ubuntu" {
   most_recent = true